 Cornwall is also serviced by a number of sites within the Brit Stops Scheme, offering the motorcaravanner other overnighting possibilities away from standard campsites.

 You can also take a look at our guide to the best motorhome sites in Cornwall for more great recommendations.

 Cornwall’s main artery, which runs down the spine of the county, is the A30.
 Connecting with junction 31 of the M5 at Exeter, it travels through Devon and the entire length of Cornwall, finishing at Land’s End.
 Most of the route is dual carriageway to Camborne.

-There are several service stations on the A30 for stopping points, including the Cornish Gateway, near Bodmin (the largest of all the service stations in Cornwall), which opened in summer 2014.
-Exeter Services at junction 30 of the M5 also has larger parking facilities for motorhomes, just prior to accessing the A30.
+There are several service stations on the A30 for stopping points, including the Cornwall Services, near Bodmin, the largest of all the service stations in the county.
+Exeter Services, at junction 30 of the M5, also has larger parking facilities for motorhomes, just prior to accessing the A30.